thewjones/mattjones/content/post/liverpool/index.md

 My workplace is close to Liverpool Metropolitan Cathedral, and being someone who appreciates interesting architecture, I often gravitate towards it during my lunch break, sometimes with camera in my hand.

-Designed by Frederick Gibberd, it was built between 1962 and 1967 on top of what remains of the first attempt to build a catholic cathedral on the site - now known as Luyten's Crypt - itself built on the site of a large Victorian workhouse.
+Designed by Frederick Gibberd, it was built between 1962 and 1967 on top of what remains of the first attempt to build a catholic cathedral on the site - now known as Lutyen's Crypt - itself built on the site of a large Victorian workhouse.

 {{< imgproc name="one"
  imageCaption="Architectural detail of Liverpool Metropolitan Cathedral"